young891221/Server-Performance-Test/README.md

 # Server Framework Benchmark
 Server Frameworks performance test using `wrk`.
 You can test other benchmark tool.
-Test consist 10 threads vs 5 threads.
+The test consists of 10 threads vs 5 threads.

 ## Test Server Spec
 - Mac Mojave 10.14.2